Saathvik77/Major-Project/README.md

 ## 📄 License

 No license file is currently included in this repository.
-Add one (e.g. MIT) if you intend for others to reuse this code.